-Working in partnership with its member communities, AMP developed Ohio’s first utility-scale wind farm in Bowling Green, Ohio.
+Working in partnership with its member communities, American Municipal Power, Inc. (AMP) developed Ohio’s first utility-scale wind farm in Bowling Green, Ohio.

-The American Municipal Power Wind Farm has a generating capacity of 7.2 MW, consisting of four 1.8-MW turbines.
+The AMP Wind Farm has a generating capacity of 7.2 MW, consisting of four 1.8-MW turbines.
 The city of Bowling Green is the largest recipient of generated power, accounting for 3.6 MW, half of the project’s total capacity.

 AMP worked closely with the city of Bowling Green on the development of the wind farm.
 Bowling Green performed the original wind study that demonstrated the feasibility of the project.

 Upon completion of two 1.8-MW units in November 2003, ownership was transferred to OMEGA JV6, with 10 participating member communities.
 Additional interest from project participants prompted the construction of two additional units in 2004, bringing the installation to its current total of four units.
 The facility is used as an intermittent resource.

 The turbines themselves rest atop 257-foot towers erected by Vestas American Wind Technology.
 With blades that extend 132 feet from the turbine casing, each unit measures nearly 400 feet tall when the blades rotate to their highest point.

 AMP installed an information kiosk at the wind farm site to serve as an educational tool, providing information on the history of the project as well as further details on how the wind turbines operate.